Sumandora/tarasande/README.md

 ## Accomplishments
 - This cheat managed to get to the top of Hypixels Sumo PvP leaderboard.
-- This cheat beat several other cheats (some with prices of up to 100€), while the cheaters usually don't even see that they were killed by a cheat.
+- This cheat beat several other cheats (some with prices of up to 100€, except Augustus), while the cheaters usually don't even see that they were killed by a cheat.
-- Bypassed killaura checks of anticheats with many years work put into them.
+- Bypassed killaura checks of anticheats with many years work put into them (except Intave, Polar).
 - The cheat was used as a ghost cheat in many high-rank games.
 Many modules were used (e. g.
 Kill aura and Scaffold walk) but the cheating went unnoticed for months and years.

 ## Contribution